How restrictions will be phased out

 Stage 1 – 1 June

-- New participant limits for general gatherings and public events.
+- New participant limits for general gatherings and public events (in Swedish).
 This will apply to, among other things, religious services, theatre performances and football matches.

 - The opening hours of restaurants and other venues serving food and drink will be extended to 22.30.
 The maximum of four people per table and distance of at least one metre between parties will remain applicable.